Psideralis/Binary-Toolkit/README.md

 #### Binary Ops

+    xorgdiff  [parameters] [options]
+        Creates a backup of the organization system, if already exist creates a diff file.

+    Options:
+        -
+    Parameters:
+        -

+    xorgcntrl  [parameters] [options]
+        Control options for organization management.

+    Options:
+        -
+    Parameters:
+        -
+        -
     xfsdiff  [parameters] [options]
         Creates a backup of the file system, if already exist creates a diff file.